-Wavelet packet transform is a direct expansion of the structure of the DWT tree algorithm to a full binary tree.
-In the pyramid algorithm the detail branches are not used for further calculations, only the approximations at each level of resolution are treated to yield approximation and detail obtained at higher level.
-For the wavelet packet, both the detail and approximation coefficients at level mare further decomposed into level m + 1.
+1) Theory: The wavelet packet transform (WPT) is a direct expansion of the structure of the DWT tree algorithm to a full binary tree.
+In the pyramid algorithm, the detail branches are not used for further calculations, only the approximations at each level of resolution are treated to yield approximation and detail obtained at a higher level.
+For the wavelet packet, both the detail and approximation coefficients at level m are further decomposed into level m+1.
 The main advantage of the WPT is better signal representation.
 The search for the best representation of the signal by any subtree of the WPT is called the best-basis selection.
 Wavelet packet decomposition is shown in Fig. 2, in a tree structure to indicate the decomposition processes.
-The detail and approximation coefficients in each level for each tree (or subspace) are derived in similar manner to those of DWT using Eq.(2).
+The detail and approximation coefficients in each level for each tree (or subspace) are derived in similar manner to those of DWT using (2).